-As the snow slowly began to melt in parts of the garden with the 4 days of wonderful wintry sunshine we’ve enjoyed, I managed to photograph the washing line spiral conundrum, and post it here on the blog for comment or contemplation… Laid down by ourselves to a pattern designed by Fiona, it uses leftover original C18th unglazed quarry tiles from our old cottage Gegin (kitchen) infilled with crushed slates.
-We had no idea when we constructed this that as snow melted, there would be a differential rate on these 2 substrates which resulted in the lovely pattern outline which I photographed in the snowy weather of 2009/10.
+As the snow slowly began to melt in parts of the garden with the 4 days of wonderful wintry sunshine we’ve enjoyed, I managed to photograph the washing line spiral conundrum, and post it here on the blog for comment or contemplation.
+Laid down by ourselves to a pattern designed by Fiona, it uses leftover original C18th unglazed quarry tiles from our old cottage Gegin (kitchen) infilled with crushed slates.
+We had no idea when we constructed this that as snow melted, there would be a differential melt rate on these 2 substrates which resulted in the lovely pattern outline which I photographed in the snowy weather of 2009/10.

 I mention the latter, since we have just passed the date of the ancient Celtic festival of Imbolc, which was celebrated on February 1st/2nd by many Celtic nations as the beginning of spring.
 Amongst other celebrations in parts of the world with Celtic influence, there would have been bonfires, and this last week I witnessed our very own Imbolc like event on the far side of the valley at dusk on Friday evening amongst the still snow-covered ground and larch trees.
 A lone figure apparently dancing round the fire, whose flames regularly pulsed as fuel of some sort was cast onto the pyre from a can.

 “In one ceremony in Carmarthenshire, all the panes in the small kitchen window were illuminated with candles.
-In another, the mistress of the farm ceremoniously gave y forwyn fawr, the head maid, a lighted candle for use in the outhouses sometime in the autumn.
-The name for this period when working by candlelight was allowed was amser gwylad, the time of keeping vigil.
-The candle was then handed back on February 2nd when the light had increased enough for candles to be dispensed with and the farm animals to be fed before dark.”
+In another, the mistress of the farm ceremoniously gave “y forwyn fawr,” the head maid, a lighted candle for use in the outhouses sometime in the autumn.
+The name for this period when working by candlelight was allowed was amser gwylad, the “time of keeping vigil”.
+The candle was then handed back on February 2nd when the light had increased enough for candles to be dispensed with, and the farm animals could be fed before dark.”

-The second was the statement in the section on snowdrop botany and growth which stated that snowdrops multiplied in number vegetatively according to a Fibonacci sequence of 1,1,2,3,5,8,13,21,34,55 and THEREFORE should be divided every other year (A Fibonacci sequence is one where the next number in the sequence is formed by adding the previous 2 numbers together).
+The second was the statement in the section on snowdrop botany and growth which stated that snowdrops multiplied in number vegetatively according to a Fibonacci sequence of 1,1,2,3,5,8,13,21,34,55 and THEREFORE should be divided every other year.
+A Fibonacci sequence is one where the next number in the sequence is formed by adding the previous 2 numbers together.
 I was unconvinced by the link between these 2 assertions, and looking for more information on the subject found a very clearly worked explanation of how such vegetative division would progress and lead from an initial single bulb to a total of 288 bulbs after 10 years, (this from a discussion on the Scottish Rock Garden Club).

 However, the follow-on comments on this thread mentioned that this clear theoretical logic of an offshoot one year producing a mature bulb the next; then the next year a mature bulb with offshoot; then the next year 2 mature bulbs and offshoot and so on, didn’t tie in with the actual observations of how many many snowdrop cultivars actually bulk up.
 Below I show a few of those which we currently grow to illustrate this point.
 Which brings me back to saying that perhaps for most gardeners, having snowdrops with pleasant flowers which flower over a long season of interest and multiply with vigour naturally, may be the priority.